cscully-allison/data-ensemble-interview-artifacts/Codes.md

   Maybe bundle some of these following ones v:

+#### Tensions with Exact Data and Mental Models
-#### Exact data is not important
+  - Exact Data is not Important
     - P1: "so the data I work with, it's sort of arbitrary as a developer"
     - P1: "the columns themselves are kind of arbitrary"
     - P1: "And then third, probably the profiles.
 That's the data itself, but it's kind of less important because we have that represented as like an inner index.
 So it's kind of like, subsequent to the nodes, I guess, in the visualization in my head.
 So that's where I kind of like, put things even though thinking about is kind of counterintuitive, because without the profiles, you wouldn't have any data."
     - P7: "Again, any parameter really."
+  - Use of exact data values and units as part of model
+    - P7: "And it could be 1200, 1200 and clang, gcc.
+And that's the last part of this, is the general, all of this, is the [EnsembleAPI Object]"
+    - P7: " . . . we have a single profile to get rid of the profile ID to main, and it would have say, time 50, cache misses, 3, that's one node."
+    - P9: "And you want to know what's going on there, essentially.
+Right.
+So let's make it five and 20.
+It's not the numbers, obviously."

 #### Structure is not important, it's just about access

   - P9 when pressed about [MeasurementAPI]'s output structure
     - "Well, [MeasurementAPI] to some extent, I mean, kind of can produce a whole range of data sets, right?
 So it can go from simple profiles like this one to full on."
     - "You're looking at a directory full of [MeasurementAPI] files."